RandomRunt/MTRN3100-Maze-Navigator/README.md

 # MTRN3100-Maze-Navigator

-Designed and built an autonomous maze navigating robot using Solidworks, Fusion 360, 3D printing for the robot chassis and C++ code on Arduino Nano for preset and autonomous navigation of a maze.
+Designed and built an autonomous maze navigating robot using Solidworks, Fusion 360, FDM 3D Printing for the robot chassis and C++ code on Arduino Nano for preset and autonomous navigation of a maze.

 Videos of the robot can be seen in the repo.